-Product(s) Title of Certificate Attestation Required on Purpose Requesting Ministry Certificate Products of animal origin Health Certificates Attestation is dependent on the product.
-Detailed attestation can be found in the model certificates available at EUR-Lex under the relevant regulations (e.g. dairy products, pork, beef, etc.) - accepted until March 15, 2022.
-Models of the new certificates for food of animal origin were published in Commission Implementing Food Safety Ministries of Agriculture and Health through State Inspectorate's Veterinary and Sanitary Inspections.
+Product (s) Title of Certificate Attestation Required on Certificate Purpose Requesting Ministry Products of animal origin Health Certificates Attestation is dependent on the product.
+Detailed attestation can be found in the model certificates available at EUR-Lex , for details see EU-27 FAIRS Export Certificate Report.
+Food Safety Ministries of Agriculture and Health through State Inspectorate's Veterinary and Sanitary Inspections.

-Product(s) Title of Certificate Attestation Required on Certificate Purpose Requesting Ministry Regulation (EU) No 2020//235, as amended by Commission Implementing Regulation (EU) 2021/1471.
-Composite products Health Certificate Regulation (EU) 2019/625 defines composite products.
+Product (s) Title of Certificate Attestation Required on Certificate Purpose Requesting Ministry Composite products Health Certificate Regulation (EU) 2019/625 defines composite products.
 Food Safety Ministries of Agriculture and Health through State Inspectorate's Veterinary and Sanitary Inspections.
 Plant products that can introduce pests Phytosanitary Certificate APHIS inspectors, attest to specific requirements of EU legislation by making additional declarations in the relevant phytosanitary certificate boxes.
 These declarations are specific for different plant species, and they are subject to change, thus the shipper needs to check for the most recent change before export.
 Plant Health Ministry of Agriculture through State Inspectorate's Phytosanitary Inspection.
 Various plant products Other than Phytosanitary Certificate.
-For details see the EU-27 FAIRS Export Certificate Report e.g. aflatoxin levels in almonds: Use of the Pre-Export Checklist Program Certificate (the PEC Certificate) is not mandatory but Food Safety and Quality Ministries of Agriculture and Health through State Inspectorate's Phytosanitary and Sanitary Inspections.
+For details see the EU- 27 FAIRS Export Certificate Report e.g. aflatoxin levels in almonds: Use of the Pre-Export Checklist Program Certificate (the PEC Certificate) is not mandatory but the EU regulation mandates that consignments with this certificate are controlled for aflatoxin levels at less than 1%.
+USDA/AMS is the competent authority for the PEC program.
+Food Safety and Quality Ministries of Agriculture and Health through State Inspectorate's Phytosanitary and Sanitary Inspections.